Monitor system health

 Generate a report of general errors:

-- Log into Splunk Web on a cluster master or search head.
+- Log into Splunk Web on an indexer cluster manager or search head.

 - Click Apps > Search & Reporting.